sajidak/notes/ionic.md

 ### Creator
 https://ionicframework.com/products/creator

-- simple drag-&-drop tool for going from idea to App Store, with just the drag of a mouse.
+- simple drag-n-drop tool for going from idea to App Store, with just the drag of a mouse.
 - Free ($0/mo)
 	- for hobbyists
     - 1 Project